 Contact your landlord to evict a roommate who doesn’t pay rent.
 Depending on your state, the landlord may be able to evict the non-paying roommate by issuing a late rent notice, posting an eviction notice, filing an eviction lawsuit, and having them physically removed, if necessary.

 If you pay the departing roommate’s portion of the rent to keep the lease agreement, you may be able to take them to small claims court to recover their portion.
 If you retain the lease, you must either pay the full rent or arrange with the landlord to secure another approved roommate.
-Avoid having another roommate move in without the landlord’s approval.
+Avoid having a roommate move in without the landlord’s approval.